PhilipSCA/philanderson-co-uk/john/learning/maths.md

 Area of a trapezium = 1/2 (a+b) x height
 Volume of any prism = length x Cross-section area Cross-section area = width x height

+Permutations - combinations or different arrangements Binomial - expression that has two terms
+Coefficient - number before variable in expression (no equals) Hyperbola - curve in graph
+Relative freq. - probabilities based on results Invariant - points that don't change after transformation Equidistant - same distance
+Elevation - 2d view of 3d solid, viewed from front or side Frequency polygon - graph joining midpoints of data groups Geometric sequence - each term is product of previous term and constant(r) - an = a1 (r)^n-1 Arithmetic - numbers with a common difference Completing square - quadratic in form: (x + b/2)^2 + (b/2)^2 + c Turning point - (x+a)2 + b (completed square) in form: (-a, b) (Maximum = if a is negative in quadratic) Continous data - can take any value within range Discrete data - only take certain values in given range (e.g goals scored) Cosine rule - a2 = b2 + c2 - 2bc x cos(a)
+            - Cos(A) = b2+c2 - a2 / 2bc
+Arc - section of circumference circle
+Bisector - line that divided line exactly in half

 ```

 ## Probability